 Low temperature set-up:

 The cryostat, mounted on a rotational stage, is installed on an XYZ manipulator (Thermionics) facilitating the alignment of the sample with respect to the incident beam.
-The size (12×2 cm2) of the two-sided sample holder is large enough to accommodate even dozens of samples on each side.
-The UHV vacuum chamber is evacuated to the working vacuum level of 10-9 mbar at room temperature by a turbo pump HiPace 300 (Pfeiffer Vacuum) and ion pump (Gamma Vacuum).
+The size (10×2 cm2) of the two-sided sample holder is large enough to accommodate even dozens of samples on each side.
+The UHV vacuum chamber is evacuated to the working vacuum level of 10-9 mbar at room temperature by a turbo pump HiPace 300 (Pfeiffer Vacuum).

 Photoluminescence endstation at FinEstBeAMS.